Aaronontheweb/node-bootcamp/sessions/hour1/04_javascript-primer/readme.md

 ```

 ## Arrays
-- Arrays are a built-in object type
+Arrays are a built-in object type that you can use to store multiple objects of various types

 ```JavaScript
 	var myArray = new Array();